MartinRaczSzerelo/pixel-audio/readme.md

 Licensed under LGPL v2.1

 ## Note
-This project is in its early stages, so contributing would be a big help.
+This project is in its early stages, so having a feedback at Issue would be a big help.
 At the moment, it only supports Windows 10 and above, since it includes a full build of FFmpeg from BtbN.

 ## Contact:
 Developed by Martin Rácz